 Stir to make sure the liquid gets underneath the meat.
 Turn the crock pot on low and go away for a few hours (8 or so).
 Drop by and stir it every now and then and to test the flavor, adjusting as you go.
 When the meat is well-done and tender, take two forks and shred it into bite-sized pieces.

 Usually served on tortillas with a bit of sour cream.
 The sour cream isn't traditional, but it tones down the heat a little and tastes fabulous.

 - Chili powder to taste (approximately 3 to 4 tbsp)

 Brown hamburger, sprinkling generously with onion salt.
 Drain.
 Combine hamburger, tomato sauce, kidney beans and chili powder in a crock pot and simmer until hot, stirring occasionally.
 Serve with crackers or cornbread.
 Yields about 8 to10 servings.

 Melt butter in stock pot, add chicken and cook thoroughly.
-Add onion and garlic, saut? until light brown.
+Add onion, garlic and cook until light brown.
 Add beans and chicken broth, then the remainder of the ingredients.
 Bring to boil then simmer as long as possible, at least 40 minutes.

 Do you make a mean chili?
 Share your chili recipes (if you can) and cooking tips in the comments section below.